cristinalom/coordinista-service/docs/api/clothing.md

 ### `outfits`

-A string with numerous arrays that display the list of outfits that the clothing item fits into.
+A string with arrays that display the list of outfits that the clothing item fits into.
 Each clothing item can belong to many outfits.

 ### `id`